 I know what you must be thinking, can I really have a fluoride allergy?

-If I’m being honest, everyone has a “fluoride allergy”.
+Now if I’m being honest, everyone has a “fluoride allergy”.

-For the purpose of this article we’re going to use “fluoride allergy” in reference to those who are hypersensitive to fluoride.
+But for the purpose of this article we’re going to use “fluoride allergy” in reference to those who are hypersensitive to fluoride.

 Can You Be Allergic To Fluoride?